changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 *Exercise*:

-> Actually carry out all the above steps.
-Keep doing this until the $Q$ function
+> Actually carry out all the above steps on your randomly initialized
+> $Q$ function.
+Keep doing this until the $Q$ function stops changing no matter
-> stops changing on matter what state-action pair you use.
-You can do this in
+> what state-action pair you use.
+You can do this in what order you want (just
-> what order you want (just make sure that you end up iterating through every
+> make sure that you end up iterating through every possible state-action pair,
-> possible state-action pair, potentially multiple times).
-The exact number of
+> potentially multiple times).
+The exact number of times you will need to do
-> times you will need to do this depends on the order you choose, but usually
+> this depends on the order you choose, but usually this will take about 6-12
-> this will take about 6-12 iterations.
+> iterations.

 You should find that no matter what starting values you chose for your $Q$ function, you end up with the values of the optimal $Q$ function you found